- Code CRWF7000

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload130 hours consisting of a combination of seminar attendance, presentations, group meetings with project advisers and applied research and writing.
+130 hours consisting of a combination of seminar attendance, meetings with project adviser, meetings with client organisation, group meetings (where applicable), and applied research and writing.

 Requisite and Incompatibility

 You will need to contact the Crawford School of Public Policy to request a permission code to enrol in this course.

 O’Leary, Z. and Hunt, J. 2016.
 Workplace Research: Conducting small-scale research in organizations.
 Sage.
 London.

 Althaus, C., Bridgman, P. and Davis, G. 2018.
 The Australian Policy Handbook: A Practical Guide to the Policy-Making Process.
 Allen & Unwin: Sydney.
 Sixth Edition.

 Dunn, W. N. 2018.
 Public Policy Analysis: An Integrated Approach.
 Routledge: New York.
 Sixth Edition.